raymon-ai/raymon/docs/gettingstarted/install_deploy.rst

 .. figure:: screens/transfer.png
   :width: 400
-  :alt: Transfering a project by clicking on the icon.
+  :alt: Transferring a project by clicking on the icon.
   :class: with-shadow with-border

 When all is set up, your screen could look as follows.